 Five good ideas about maintaining morale while managing a remote team

-To help us navigate a new way of working during the COVID-19 pandemic, we’re reaching out to experts in our network and asking them to share their five good ideas on issues that matter to non-profit professionals.
-We will share their responses in our new “Five Good Ideas: Home Office Series.”
-In this post, Christine Yip, Founder & Managing Director of Organizations for Impact, shares her five good ideas about maintaining morale while managing a remote team.
+To help us navigate the new way of working since the COVID-19 pandemic, we reached out to experts in our network and asked them to share their five good ideas on issues that matter to non-profit professionals.
+We shared their responses in our “Five Good Ideas: Home Office Series.”
+In this post, Christine Yip, Founder & Managing Director of Organizations for Impact, shared her five good ideas about maintaining morale while managing a remote team.

 After six weeks (or more) of working from home, most of us will have fallen into some type of routine.
 At the same time, removed from our daily in-person contacts, relying on regular video calls, watching too many news conferences hoping for an easing of the restrictions, many may also feel a renewed sense of anxiety.
 Some of you may start to feel “fed up” with being stuck inside, having a hard time getting motivated to get your day started, or keeping a good balance between being at your (home) work desk and getting a good rest away from your desk.
 And for those of us managing a team, now remotely, we have the additional task of making sure everyone is doing well and keeping mentally healthy.